MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/ftir.md

 * iD1 transmission accessory background is run with no sample in the compartment
 * EasiDiff diffuse reflectance background collection is run on a sample cup holding pure KBr powder
 * set instrument up per above for your experiment and click "collect background"
+* After background is collected you can choose to add it to the spectra window, or not.
+In both cases that background scan will automatically be used on subsequent sample collections.

-##### _Negative absorbance in an ATR spectrum indicate the crystal was not clean during background collection_
+##### _Negative absorbance in an ATR spectrum indicate the crystal was not clean during background collection._

 _insert image with collect background highlighted_

 <a name="sample"></a>
 #### Sample collection:

-Once your background is collected
+Once your background is collected you are ready to collect a spectrum for your sample.
+Load it according to

 <a name="volatile-cover"></a>